Campbell shines, Maple Leafs beat Lightning 5-2 in Game 3 - NewsBreak

 The Lightning are 16-0 in games following a playoff loss over the last three postseasons, including a 5-3 win in Game 2 of this series.

-The defending champions were unable to build on the momentum of that victory, though, yielding goals to Rielly on the power play and Blackwell of a 3-on-1 in the opening 10 minutes.
-A turnover led to Kampf's unassisted goal that made it 3-0 early in the second period.
+The two-time defending Stanley Cup champions were unable to build on the momentum of that victory, though, yielding goals to Rielly and Blackwell in the opening 10 minutes before falling behind 3-0 when Toronto took advantage of a turnover with Kampf’s wrist shot from in front of Vasilevskiy.

-“We’re in the box a lot so that kills the flow of the game, kills some momentum,” Lightning captain Steven Stamkos said.

-“Guys are grinding, working extremely hard.
-You can’t take five penalties in the first half of the game, it’s taxing,” Stamkos added.
-“Give our penalty killers a ton of credit give our goaltender a ton of credit.
-We fought back hard, but it’s tough to go in a three zip hole and expect to come back come playoff time.”

-Colton’s power-play goal at 11:03 of the second period gave Tampa Bay hope for comeback, and Palat's 38th career playoff goal trimmed Toronto's lead to 3-2 with just over 14 minutes remaining.
+Colton’s power-play goal at 11:03 of the second period gave Tampa Bay hope for comeback, and Palat’s 38th career playoff goal trimmed Toronto’s lead to 3-2 with just over 14 minutes remaining in the third.

-Campbell didn't wilt under pressure, though, standing tall on Tampa Bay's final power-play opportunity, when he rejected Stamkos' one-timer, and later making another stellar stop to thwart Brayden Point's attempt to tie the score.
+Campbell never flinched, though, standing tall on Tampa Bay’s final power-play opportunity and the making another big stop down the stretch to thwart Brayden Point’s attempt to tie the score.

-“Our penalty killers are amazing in front of me, and they’ve been doing well all season," Campbell said of Stamkos' shot.
-"Sometimes the quality of players that Tampa has, they’re going to make great plays.
-They made a great play there and fortunately it stayed out.”

 Vasilevskiy was pulled for an extra attacker with 2:20 left.
-Mikheyev put the Maple Leafs up 4-2 at 18:20 of the period, and his second empty-netter came with 5 seconds remaining.
+Mikheyer put the Maple Leafs up 4-2 at 18:20 of the period, and his second empty-netter came with 5 seconds remaining.

 Toronto, which hasn’t won a playoff series since 2004, won the opening game of the series at home 5-0.